Upset Ohio town residents seek answers over train derailment

 “The pollution, which continues to contaminate the area around East Palestine, created a nuisance, damage to natural resources and caused environmental harm,” Yost said in a letter to the company.

-The state's Environmental Protection Agency said the latest tests show five wells supplying the village's drinking water are free from contaminants.
-But the EPA also recommends testing for private water wells because they are closer to the surface.
+The state's Environmental Protection Agency said Wednesday that the latest tests show water from five wells supplying the village's drinking water are free from contaminants.
+But the EPA also is recommending testing for private water wells because they are closer to the surface.

-The Ohio Department of Natural Resources estimates spilled contaminants affected more than 7 miles (11.2 kilometers) of streams and killed some 3,500 fish, mostly small ones such as minnows and darters.
+The Ohio Department of Natural Resources estimates the spill affected more than seven miles (11.2 kilometers) of streams and killed some 3,500 fish, mostly small ones such as minnows and darters.

-There have been anecdotal reports that pets or livestock have been sickened.
-No related animal deaths have been confirmed, state officials said, but that confirmation would require necropsies and lab work to determine the connection to the incident.
+There hadn’t been any confirmed deaths of other wildlife, including livestock, state officials said.

 Norfolk Southern announced Tuesday that it is creating a $1 million fund to help the community of some 4,700 people while continuing remediation work, including removing spilled contaminants from the ground and streams and monitoring air quality.